kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

     - income: 16  24  32  40  48
     - If there are 6 breaks, most likely the first two breaks combined lead to \{point = 0, income = 16\}
     - Sponsor X Break X generally lead to higher total number of breaks
-- Hence, start thinking about END at around 60 appeal, or 50 appeal if you have two big projects
+- Hence, start thinking about END at around 30 appeal
+	- If you have really good actions lined up, you can END within the round from ~30 appeal

 ## Tips
 - **Near Good, Open Future, Same for Deny** - learned from analyzing bsyragb's games.